The Alpine Mentorship Program (AMP)

-Our new chair of the newly created Alpine Committee, Lida Frydrychova, has teamed up with ACMG Guide Brent Peters to develop an alpine mentorship program for the Calgary Section of the Alpine Club.
+The Chair of the newly created Alpine Committee, Lida Frydrychova, (email@example.com) has teamed up with ACMG Guide Brent Peters to develop an alpine mentorship program for the Calgary Section of the Alpine Club.
 The goal of the program is to develop the skills of our current members to learn to lead safe and successful alpine trips.

 The program has been broken up into two phases.
 Phase 1 takes place in the winter and spring and builds your skills and fitness for the summer months.
 Phase 2 takes place in the spring and summer.
 This is where you can apply your skills on summer alpine trips.
 In both phases, you will be mentored along by Brent Peters ACMG guide who will teach you how to do things in the real world, on real objectives and under changing circumstances.

 Participants can join trips and courses where they will build the necessary skill sets to get them ready to move into Phase 2 for the spring and summer mountaineering program.
 None of these trips are mandatory to move into phase two.
 These are designed to help you fill the gaps.
 Examples of trips and courses are as follows: